-Saskatchewan is known as the land of living skies and Saskatoon has its fair share of spectacular sunrises and sunsets lighting up the city.
+Saskatchewan is known far and wide as "The Land of Living Skies," and Saskatoon is home to spectacular sunrises and sunsets that regularly light up the city.

 But at night, the sky still dances if you’re willing to stay up late enough to catch it.
-As an avid aurora borealis hunter, I’ve watched many northern lights shows bright enough to see from the city.
-Sometimes you just need to be creative with where you go to watch them.
+As an avid aurora borealis seeker, I’ve watched many northern lights right here in the Bridge City.
+Sometimes you just need to get in a creative mindset with where you go to watch them.

 Here are five places to see the northern lights in Saskatoon.
-(I recommend grabbing a blanket and a hot chocolate while you take in nature’s best light show.)
+(This experience is made better with a blanket, some hot chocolate, and some great company while you take in nature’s best light show.)